 Response:

 We selected these time period boundaries following the demarcation points for transitions in the rodent community identified in previous studies (specifically, Bledsoe and Ernest 2019, for the first, and Christensen et al. 2018, for the second).
 We explored using slightly different boundaries to assess impacts on our results.
 For the first transition, we examined using the first observation of C. baileyi at the site (DATE).
 For the second transition, we used the results presented Christensen et al. (2018) to identify the timing of the second boundary.
-Christensen et al. (2018) have a 95% credible interval for the second transition that spans an 18 month period from DATE to DATE.
-We examined the impact of using the beginning, middle, or end of that 18-month window as the boundary for the second transition.
+Christensen et al. (2018) have a 95% credible interval for the second transition that spans a 16 month period from June 2009 to September 2010.
+We examined the impact of using the beginning, middle (January 2010, the boundary used in the main text), or end of that 16-month window as the boundary for the second transition.
 Using these different boundaries did not have a qualitative effect on the overall results.
 We have expanded the discussion of the choice of time-period boundaries in the text (lines 149-172).

 Bledsoe, E. K., and S. K. M. Ernest.
 2019.
 Temporal changes in species composition affect a ubiquitous species’ use of habitat patches.
 Ecology 100:e02869.